What is a pinched nerve?

 As people age, it's common for the disks to become shorter and the vertebrae to get

 closer together.
 Bone growths called spurs could also press on the nerve roots.
 But

-many people ages 50 and older have damaged disks and pinched nerves yet don't have
+many people age 50 and older have damaged disks and pinched nerves with no symptoms.

 What are the symptoms of a pinched nerve?

-Symptoms of a pinched nerve in the lower back include:
+Symptoms of a pinched nerve in the low back include:

 Symptoms of pinched nerve in the neck include:

 You will first have a physical exam.
 Your healthcare provider will test your reflexes

 and your ability to sense things.
 They will also check your ability to move your muscles.

 You may need to lie on your back and lift your leg while holding it straight or do